 During their time at Howbridge, children will immerse themselves in our creative curriculum; studying a wide range of stimulating topics.
 Topics include such titles as ‘Reach for the Stars and ‘Mighty Mountains’ as well as more traditional ones of ‘World War II’ and ‘Marvellous Maya’.
 Through this cross curricular approach, we aim to nurture and develop pupils’ skills and talents through the breadth and creativity of the curriculum in school and in extra-curricular activities.
 Each topic has an entry and exit point to give purpose to the whole learning journey across the term.
 The Curriculum Maps and Parent Guides are provided below, to provide more detail on each year group’s curriculum.

-Where appropriate single subject teaching also takes place especially in English and Maths although links to other curricular areas are often made to enable children to apply lifelong skills in a variety of scenarios.
-Computing and Information and Communication Technology (ICT) is a key area of the curriculum and with our extensive computer network, numerous computers, i-pads, laptops and interactive whiteboards in each classroom, the library and computer room, we are well equipped to meet this challenge.
-Computing and logical thinking is taught to a good standard and ICT is utilised across the curriculum.
+Computing and Information and Communication Technology (ICT) is a key area of the curriculum and with our extensive computer network, numerous computers, iPads and interactive whiteboards in each classroom, the library and computer suite, we are well equipped to meet this challenge.

 In addition to this structured curriculum, Howbridge takes every opportunity to extend the children’s learning in other ways.
 Numerous events and opportunities are provided.
 These include: